crossclassify/xc-sdk-react/README.md

 #### Network:
   - Make sure that data transfers to CrossClassify with status 200 OK, on both page navigation and form submission.
     - Sometimes api-key missed to pass to `initXC` function and raised for 403!
+    - Make sure the form submit signal triggered when clicking on the submit button.
-    - Sometimes form submit event has not been fired by clicking on form's submit button, Which mentioned to use `onSubmit` attribute.
+    - Sometimes, form submit event are not fired by clicking on the form submit button.As mentioned before, use `onSubmit` attribute.